|

 Joined: Mar 2007

 Lighting is not always the issue.
-Mostly, it all works out on the test smile Are there cat5 testers that are immune to the POE voltage if pluging in the tester into the wrong jack by accident?
+Mostly, it all works out on the test Are there cat5 testers that are immune to the POE voltage if pluging in the tester into the wrong jack by accident?

 Forums84